 Dataquay is a free open source library that provides a friendly C++

-API for an RDF data store using Qt classes and containers.
+API for the popular Redland RDF data store using Qt4 classes and

-Dataquay is simple to use and easy to integrate.
-It is principally
+Dataquay is intended to be simple to use and easy to integrate.
+It is

-intended for use in Qt-based applications that would like to use an
+principally intended for use in Qt-based applications that would like

-RDF datastore as backing for in-memory project data, to avoid having
+to use an RDF datastore as backing for in-memory project data, to

-to provide application data-specific file formats and to make it easy
+avoid having to provide application data-specific file formats and to

-to augment the data with descriptive metadata pulled in from external
+make it easy to augment the data with descriptive metadata pulled in

-sources.
-Dataquay is also intended to be useful for applications whose
+from external sources.
+Dataquay is also intended to be useful for

-primary purpose is not related to RDF but that have ad-hoc RDF needs
+applications whose primary purpose is not related to RDF but that have

 Dataquay provides these features: